chaseruskin/orbit/docs/src/topic/ip.md

 Supportive files can be filtered and manually configured for management for a particular target by defining filesets.
 A _fileset_ is glob-style pattern that collects matching files under a common name within the working ip.
 These matched files will appear in the target's generated blueprint file for future execution.

+### Reserved names

+File names that begin with ".orbit-" are reserved for internal use and are not allowed at the root directory of an ip.
+Files that are named with this pattern are used by Orbit to store additional metadata about an ip at different levels within the ip catalog.

 ## Ip names